ysdragon/Gio-Translator/README.md

 - Input the text you want to translate.
 - Enter the source language and the target language.
-- Select between MyMemory and Google Translate
+- Select between MyMemory, Google Translate, AI.
 - Click the translate button to see the translation.

 ## TODO

 * [ ]  Dark theme.
-* [ ]  AI as a translation source.
+* [x]  AI as a translation source.

 ## Technologies Used